The best Micro Four Thirds lenses

 - Another possibility that I personally prefer, choosing a transtandard zoom (type 12-50mm) and a telephoto lens (type 40-150mm).
 Here, you will be able to go up in range and choose if you wish bright lenses opening at f/2.8.
 Of course, the budget goes up and the weight too, but you have much better quality optics.
 You can also consider staying on a trans-standard zoom + low aperture telephoto lens if you like to change lenses (might as well buy an expert compact otherwise, right?).

-The best combos at Olympus for traveling then?
+The best Olympus/OM System combos for travel

-1 - Olympus 12-40mm f/2.8 + 40-150mm f/2.8
+1 - OM System M.Zuiko Digital ED 12-40mm f/2.8 II Pro + 40-150mm f/2.8

 (Check the price on Amazon)